Subscribe to our Mailing List!

 One might ask how it is that the spirit can be affected by material fire.

 How then, on earth, does the soul suffer when one’s finger is held in a fire?
-The soul itself does not burn, but what pain the whole person endures!
+The soul itself does not burn, but what pain the man as a whole endures!

 In like manner, here we are imprisoned by the fire in our beings and faculties.
 Our souls are deprived of their natural movements; we can neither think nor want what we want.12